-Knowing how the yeast can thrive can affect numerous fields like biofuels, medicines, or even just how much someone can get out of the yeast for baking purposes (Gambacorta, F. et al. 2020).
-These results show that anything that either does not impede the yeast or increases the glucose concentration in the water increases its rate of reaction, and therefore how active the yeast is in the dough.
-As shown in Figure 3., using either honey, brown sugar or white sugar increases the activity of the yeast based on the weight loss attributed to it.
-This does mean that, like Mazzoleni's findings, a glucose rich environment is better overall for the growth of yeast and thus increases its activity.
-The lemon juice 5g weight loss does show more weight loss than both other volumes of lemon juice, showing that there is a limit to the pH that the yeast can survive in.
-This means that if you want a more active yeast, you should activate the yeast in the proofing stage by adding some form of easily digestible glucose which is water soluble for the yeast to feed on and help kickstart the fermentation process of the saccharomyces cerevisiae rather than trying to create a better pH environment.
+Knowing how the yeast can thrive can affect numerous fields like biofuels, medicines or even just how much someone can get out of the yeast for baking purposes.
+(Gambacorta, F. et al. 2020) These results show that anything that either does not impede the yeast or increases the glucose concentration in the water increases its rate of reaction to how active the yeast is in the dough.
+As shown in Figure 3. that using either Honey, Brown Sugar or White Sugar increases the activity of the yeast based on the weight loss attributed to it.
+This does mean that like Mazzoleni's findings that a glucose rich environment is better overall for the growth of yeast and thus increases its activity.
+The Lemon Juice 5g weight loss does show more weight loss than both other volumes of lemon juice, showing that there is a limit to the pH that the yeast can survive in.
+This means is that if you want a more active yeast, you should activate the yeast in the proofing stage by adding some form of easily digestible glucose which is water soluble for the yeast to feed on and help kickstart the fermentation process of the saccharomyces cerevisiae rather than trying to create a better pH environment..

-What this means from a home point of view is that when you are proofing your yeast, dissolving a touch of brown sugar, white sugar, or honey into the water, and then adding the baker's yeast during the proofing step will help the yeast ferment and activate for a healthier rise.
-This matches the results found with those additives (Figure 3) and tries to avoid things that would make the water either too acidic or too saturated for the yeast to function properly.
-In the case of industrial uses for S. cerevisiae, the yeast itself, as a single celled organism (Lahue, C. et al. 2020), has many industrial purposes, and having those uses means that we can help increase the production of its fermentation process, which means the yeast itself can be used to help break down waste to try to create ethanol (Lahue, C. et al. 2020).
-Additionally, having a proper environment for the yeast to thrive will increase its yields.
-This data can be beneficial to not only individuals but also groups and companies trying to get the most out of their yeast.
+Figuring out what this means from a home point of view and an industrial purpose for home based activities, this means that when you are proofing your yeast, throwing in a touch of brown sugar, white sugar or even honey into the water and having it dissolve in the water, then adding the baker's yeast during the proofing step will help it ferment and activate for a healthier rise.
+This matches the results found with those additives (Figure 3) and tries to avoid things that would make the water either too acidic or over saturated for the yeast to function properly.
+In the case of industrial uses for S.cerevisiae, the yeast itself since it is a single celled organism (Lahue, C. et al. 2020) has many industrial purposes and having those uses means that we can help increase the production of its fermentation process which means the yeast itself can be used to not only help break down waste to try to create ethanol (Lahue, C. et al. 2020), but having a proper environment for the yeast to thrive to increase its yields.
+Future use for this data can be beneficial to not only individuals but also groups and companies trying to get the most out of the yeast.

-Future Use for this Data
+Future use for this data

-This data could be used for further growth in the fields of study that use yeasts and molds to harvest medicine, supplies, or even just help amateur bakers improve their bread at home, all of which can benefit from figuring out how to make the baker's yeast perform as best it can.
+This data can be used to further growth in the fields of study that use yeasts and molds to harvest medicine, supplies, or even just help amatuer bakers improve their bread at home.
+All of which can benefit from figuring out how to make the baker's yeast perform as best as it can.
 This yeast has the potential to help build a better future for greener sources of biofuels.
-Understanding how to make the yeast work at its peak would be vital to getting a higher production from it that would benefit not only bread, but everything that can use saccharomyces cerevisiae, including industrial uses such as helping create biofuels or medicine (Gambacorta, F. et al. 2020).
+There is a importance to understand on how to make the yeast work at its peak would be vital to getting a higher production from it that would benefit not only bread, but everything that can use saccharomyces cerevisiae for like in some of its industrial uses, like in helping create biofuels or medicine (Gambacorta, F. et al. 2020).